tytydraco/yessleep/out/I_Think_I_may_have_found_an_actual_Book_of_Satan.md

 Which is when I saw that the grave’s name was Kaiya Smith, born 1876, died 1912.
 Which is when the second baby crow fell to its death.

-I brought the box home and I’m freaked out, It’s been a day and I haven’t been able to get the lock off yet.
+I brought the box home and I’m freaked out, It’s been a day and I haven’t been able to get the lock off the notebook.
 I’m honestly starting to wonder if Kaiya was some sort of demon or ghost or something.
 All I know is that I’ve been looking for answers or some sign of Kaiya and theirs nothing.
 I’ll keep updating if I manage to get the lock off.